oycq/bin_entory_exponent/readme.txt

-pip install wandb
-pip install pytorch
+pip install wandb  #wandb can help you log train info, you can disable wandb by setting IF_WANDB=0 in entropy.py

 `python entroy.py` train with multiprocesses
 `python entroy_single_thread.py` train with single process # old version not recommend